-More yachts in the EU proudly hoist the Maltese maritime flag than any other flag, and there’s good reason for that.
-Just as your company can enjoy great economic incentives and efficient processing on the shores of Malta, registering a commercial yacht in Malta is a fast process with some of the cheapest rates in the EU.
+More yachts in the EU proudly hoist the Maltese maritime flag than any other flag.
+Your company can enjoy great economic incentives and efficient processing on the shores of Malta.
+Registering a commercial yacht in Malta has some of the cheapest rates in the EU.

 Who Can Register a Commercial Yacht?

 A commercial yacht can be registered by: